LayerDynamics/forge/site/src/content/docs/guides/icons.md

 ## Build Integration

-### During `forge init`
+### Creating a New App

-When you create a new app, Forge automatically:
+When copying an example to start a new app, create an icon:
-1. Creates the `assets/` directory
+1. Create the `assets/` directory if needed
-2. Generates a placeholder icon at `assets/icon.png`
+2. Run `forge icon create my-app/assets/icon.png` to create a placeholder

 ### During `forge build`